-From the 2016/17 academic year, student maintenance grants are being replaced by loans of up to £8,200 a year that will have to be paid back once you earn over £21,000.
-This section covers funding in England.
-Bursaries and funding.
+If you have a degree from outside the UK, you should refer to the overseas degree equivalency table to see the bursary your degree may attract.
 Finalising your funding.
 Tax-free bursaries As your bursary is awarded by your provider, you should already know what you’re eligible for and the amount you’ll be receiving.

 To ensure all pupils, regardless of background, receive the best possible education, the government wants every child to study the academic qualifications at GCSE that will help them succeed in life - whether it is securing a place at university, an apprenticeship or their first job.
 Pupils who started secondary school last month will all have the opportunity to study the key English Baccalaureate (EBAcc) subjects of English, maths, science, history or geography, and a language at GCSE.
 These include: Schools Minister Nick Gibb said: As part of the government’s commitment to real social justice, we want every child to study the core academic subjects that will provide the best preparation for later life.
+2016 to 2017 School Direct (salaried) grant rates.

+Download the LTTS flyer at the bottom of the page.
+Am I eligible?
 Cameron's £15,000 for maths and science teachers.
 11 March 2015Last updated at 04:50 ET By Sean Coughlan Education correspondent David Cameron will announce plans to find more science and maths teachers David Cameron is to announce a £15,000 university bursary for teenagers with good A-level maths and science grades, if they commit to enter teaching.

 This "golden hello" for teenagers is an attempt to recruit more maths and physics teachers for England's schools.
 The prime minister says he wants this country to be the "best place in the world to learn maths and science".
 Labour's Tristram Hunt says the government has "failed its own targets" on recruiting specialist teachers.
 Brian Lightman, leader of the ASCL head teachers' union, said schools faced "serious shortages" in maths and science teachers and called for a more co-ordinated approach to teacher recruitment.